JSDayIE/JSDayIE/posts/ten_reasons_to_sponsor_jsdayie_2019.md

 ## 5. Communicate efficiently with top industry professionals

 We expect 70% of our attendees to be intermediate level developers with years of expertise and 20% to be experts, holding senior and decision-making positions.
-Hiring selling, investing or growing your network - it is a party that can not be missed.
+Hiring, selling, investing or growing your network - it is a party that can not be missed.

 ## 6. Reaffirm confidence among existing clients